Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 If no player rises to meet the bait, Ludmilla concludes that she will be pleased to bring their “cold, unmoving" remains to “Count von Zarovich"—*after* she’s dissected them herself.
 She then moves to attack.

+> [!combat]+ **Balancing the Witch**
+> Due to the phase mechanic, this combat encounter is a series of two consecutive **mild** combat encounters against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 12% of their total maximum hit points per phase (for a total of 24% of their maximum hit points).
+For parties of smaller or larger sizes, modify the encounter as follows:
+> * **Three Players**.
+Reduce Ludmilla’s hit points to 58 in each phase, the damage of her Freezing Ray to 1d6 cold damage per ray, and the damage of her **Mage’s Reprisal** to 2d4 damage.
+In her second phase, remove the Necrotic damage from her **Claws** and **Mist Shards**.
+> * **Four Players**.
+Reduce Ludmilla’s hit points to 70 in each phase and her **Freezing Ray** attack to only two rays.
+In her second phase, remove the Necrotic damage from her **Claws** and reduce her **Mist Shards'** damage to 1d4 + 3 slashing damage and 1d4 necrotic damage.
+> * **Six Players**.
+Increase Ludmilla’s hit points to 94 in each phase and the number of rays to five (reduce the damage of each ray to 2d4 cold damage).
+In her second phase, increase her **Claws** and **Mist Shards**’ necrotic damage to 1d8.

 In either case, on initiative count 20 of the first round of combat, the four **gargoyles** begin to stir, rolling initiative and joining the fray on their turns.
 Use the statblock below for the **gargoyles**, rather than the one in the _Monster Manual_, but increase each gargoyle’s hit points to 45 instead of 37.

 Ludmilla always uses her bonus action to cast *darkness* on her first turn in combat.
 If the spell isn’t countered and the *Holy Symbol of Ravenkind* is visible, she then immediately uses her *misty step* reaction to teleport into the darkness, hiding ten feet above the player bearing the symbol.
 Ludmilla then uses her action to attempt to take the symbol from the player’s person.
 (If the symbol isn't visible, Ludmilla immediately retreats to the chapel as described below, hoping to have the gargoyles weaken the players before entering combat herself.)

 If Ludmilla isn’t hidden from the target, her attempt to take the *Holy Symbol of Ravenkind* automatically fails.
 Otherwise, the symbol’s wielder must make a DC 18 Dexterity saving throw to prevent Ludmilla from removing it.

 Whether Ludmilla successfully steals the symbol or not, she then retreats up <span class="citation">K19.
 Grand Landing (p.
 58)</span> and releases concentration on her *darkness* spell before taunting the players with an invitation to "come take it back."
 She then crosses <span class="citation">K25.
 Audience Hall (p.
 61)</span> into <span class="citation">K26.
 Guards’ Post (p.
 61)</span>, and passes through <span class="citation">K27.
 King’s Hall (p.
 61)</span> onto <span class="citation">K28.
 King’s Balcony (p.
 62)</span> before descending into <span class="citation">K15.
 Chapel (p.
 57)</span>.
 (Following her encounter with the players at Yester Hill, Ludmilla is happy to allow the **gargoyles** in the Great Entry to dispatch or weaken them before confronting them herself.)